 This acknowledgement will set out how the petition will be dealt with.
 We will treat as a petition anything that is identified as a petition or seems to us that it is intended to be a petition.

-A Sutton resident or a spokesperson may talk to the petition for up to 5 minutes when it is considered at that meeting.
-If the petition is reported to a full Council meeting and would normally be referred to a Committee for consideration and report, then the local resident or spokesperson can choose to address either that full Council meeting or the Committee meeting at which the petition is to be considered.
+A Sutton resident or a spokesperson may speak on the petition for up to five minutes when it is considered at that meeting.
+If the petition is reported to a full Council meeting and would normally be referred to a committee for consideration and report, then the local resident or spokesperson can choose to address either that full Council meeting or the committee meeting at which the petition is to be considered.

-If you cannot find an answer to your question here, or in the pages below, further help & advice can be obtained by contacting the Democratic Services Team on 020 8770 5120 or emailing firstname.lastname@example.org
+If you cannot find an answer to your question here, or in the pages below, further help and advice can be obtained by contacting the Committee Services Team on 020 8770 4990 or emailing email@example.com